agnoam/k8s_cluster_infrastructre/README.md

 More info in [install nfs server on ubuntu](https://www.tecmint.com/install-nfs-server-on-ubuntu/)

+# Before Starting to work
+Add dashboard with the command: `microk8s enable dashboard`

+Before applying new deployment, don't forget to enable cluster-dns by `microk8s enable dns` It's very recomended to set `alias` of `microk8s kubectl` with just `kubectl` to save time.
+You can do this with `alias kubectl="microk8s kubectl"`

 Run on one of the computers the command `microk8s dashboard-proxy` and follow the instructions Check the k8s dashboard

+# FAQ
+## microk8s does not start after reboot
+Try to connect the computer to an internet connection and try again